-At the discretion of the Dean of the College, selected courses may be offered using a pass-fail grading system.
+At the discretion of the Vice President for Academic/Student Affairs, selected courses may be offered using a pass-fail grading system.
 A "P" indicates a passing grade in such cases.
 Credit resulting from military service or from tests such as Advanced Placement, the College Level Entrance Examination Program, the Certified Professional Secretary, or other proficiencies will not be assigned quality points for computing the grade point average, and a letter grade of "P" (Pass) will be assigned for this credit.